demisto/content-docs/content-repo/extra-docs/articles/minemeld-migration.md

 ![](../../../docs/doc_imgs/tutorials/tut-minemeld-migration/mm-aws-prototypes.png)

-When we click on the `aws.CLOUDFRONT` prototype, we are presented with additional details.
-The attributes that we need to look at currently to configure an instance of the Cortex XSOAR AWS Feed integration are under the `config` key.
+When we click the `aws.CLOUDFRONT` prototype, we are presented with additional details.
+The attributes that we need to configure for an instance of the Cortex XSOAR AWS Feed integration are under the `config` key.

 ![](../../../docs/doc_imgs/tutorials/tut-minemeld-migration/mm-aws-cloudfront-prototype.png)